-HaxeFlixel is an open source 2D game library written for use with the Open Flash Library and the Haxe Toolkit, it is completely free for personal or commercial use.
-This game library enables multi platform development for native targets on mobile and desktop as well as flash and experimental html5 support on web platforms.
+HaxeFlixel is an open source 2D game engine written for use with the Open Flash Library and the Haxe Toolkit, it is completely free for personal or commercial use.
+It enables multi-platform development for native targets on mobile and desktop as well as Flash and HTML5 on web platforms.

 This project was founded by Alexander Hohlov, also known on Beeblerox on GitHub, who continues to be the project lead for the HaxeFlixel Organisation group.
-The project itself also has an active community with contributions from highly valued developers (by github names) crazysam, impaler, Werdn, ProG4mr, Gama11, sergey-miryanov and more.
+The project itself also has an active community with contributions from highly valued developers (by GitHub names) GameDevSam, impaler, Werdn, ProG4mr, Gama11, sergey-miryanov and more.

 Haxe and OpenFL improves the longevity and opportunities for your Flixel Games.